dahlke/terrasnek/README.md

 matches your `TEST_USER` in `secrets.sh`) manually ahead of executing the tests if you don't have an existing user in the system already.
-Currently not possible to create users with the API, and some of the tests involve adding a user to teams and organizations._

-_Note: Not all endpoints are available in the free Terraform Cloud offering.
+Currently not possible to create users with the API, and some of the tests involve adding a user to teams and organizations.
+Not all endpoints are available in the free Terraform Cloud offering.
 In order for you to test or use all of the endpoints, you'll need the proper packages for Terraform Cloud or your own private Terraform Enterprise instance._

 ```
 source test/secrets/secrets.sh